highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/02.marketplace/03.sell/03.update-item/docs.md

 ---
-title: Add Your Item
+title: Update Your Item
 taxonomy:
     category: docs
 ---

 If you’ve created an item on the Marketplace previously, and would like to offer your customers a new and improved version, these instructions show you how to update it.

-##Update Your Item In Marketplace
+## Update Your Item In Marketplace

 Creating an update is similar to creating a new item: